 Last year we had the opportunity to try out Gro-ables.
 Caroline really enjoyed them, especially the cucumbers.
 We had two huge cucumber vines on our upper deck last summer and she loved going out and getting a fresh cucumber virtually every day for weeks.
 (She eats them daily.)
 Our last frost day should pass this week so next weekend we will plant the cucumber plants for this year.

 I’ve been thinking about how to survive the rest of the homeschooling journey.
 I want to do more than survive, but I’m feeling very burned out right now.
 I’m weary, but I know I must press on.
 I’m sure not all of it has to do with homeschooling or parenting.
 Some of it is just life.

 But I’m weary and I’m not going to lie.
 My introverted self is severely depleted by shopping and decision-making and errands and just being away from home too much the past few months.
 I love all the different things I do in my life, but I think I’ve hit one of those periods where I have just hit my max.

 A Link to Share

 I’ve expanded my series of Distraction Free Handwriting printables.
 Originally I started with print and cursive letter sets.
 I’ve added print and cursive words based on the 100 most common sight words.
-Right now they are only in my Teachers Pay Teachers store because I haven’t had the time to add them to my website shop.
-So if you want the word set, you can find them there or check back in a few days and I’ll have them in my shop here.
 I offer all sets with the directional arrows or without depending on your child’s needs.
 It’s been so gratifying to hear from parents and teachers how these meet a need for them!

 On My Blog In Case You Missed It

-At the bottom of my site on every page and post you can see the most popular posts for that week.
+In the sidebar, you can see the most popular posts for that day.
 It’s interesting to see how it changes as things get shared on Facebook or pinned on Pinterest.